Grant is demonstrably one of the most recognised patent attorneys in Australia.

 Grant has over 15 years’ experience and specialises in providing strategic intellectual property services for pharma, biopharma, biotech and life sciences clients.
 Grant is listed in IAM Patent 1000 as a world leading prosecution stand-out.

 Grant is a seasoned practitioner sought by local and overseas clients for his experience in patent prosecution and opposition matters relating to: molecular biology; cell biology; immunology; chemistry; pharmaceuticals; medical devices; and diagnostic technologies.
-He has particular expertise regarding patent term extensions, and advising on patent validity and infringement.
-Grant is also a litigation support expert acting in revocation proceedings in the Federal Court including against patents relating to blockbuster antibody medicines.
+Grant has direct IP experience in relation to gene editing technologies, including CRISPR, gene therapy, cell therapy, including CAR-T cell therapy, agribusiness, nutraceuticals, and plant-based IP.
+He has particular expertise regarding patent term extensions and advising on patent validity and infringement.
+Grant is also a litigation support expert having acted in revocation proceedings before the Federal Court including against an immunotherapy patent relating to blockbuster antibody medicines.